-The Staff's reported finding regarding Valley Gas' alleged violation of the above Safety Standard is "Valley Gas failed to conduct emergency response training."
+The Staff's reported finding regarding Valley Gas' alleged violation of the above Safety

+Standard is "Valley Gas failed to conduct emergency response training."

-Valley Gas, in its initial Response to the Inspection Report, noted: "[t]o correct this deficiency, Valley Gas has contracted with Utility Safety and Design, Inc. ("USDI") to develop new plans and manuals (Operations and Maintenance, Emergency, etc.) in accordance with 49 CFR 192.605, which will include a Procedural Manual and new forms.
-The O&M and Procedural Manual include the requirements to review the Emergency Plan annually and review with all employees the requirements of the Plan."
+[t]o correct this deficiency, Valley Gas has contracted with Utility Safety and Design, Inc. ("USDI") to develop new plans and manuals (Operations and Maintenance, Emergency, etc.) in accordance with 49 CFR 192.605, which will include a Procedural Manual and new forms.
+The O&M and Procedural Manual include the requirements to review the Emergency Plan annually and review with all employees the requirements of the Plan.

 Valley Gas then cited to specific language in the O&M that addresses reviews of the Emergency Plan.
 Next, Valley Gas noted "[t]he effectiveness of the training may be determined through the use of a written test following the annual review with employees."
 Valley Gas has contracted with USDI to develop the Emergency Plan (Ex.
-2 - USDI Proposal), along with providing their original Emergency Plan (Section 2 of Ex.
-3 - Valley Gas, Inc. OME 2021) and has provided copies of written tests taken by employees of Valley Gas to show compliance with the annual review of the Emergency Plan (Ex.
-5 - Written Tests).
+2), along with providing their original Emergency Plan (Ex.
+3 at Section 2) and has provided copies of written tests taken by employees of Valley Gas to show compliance with the annual review of the Emergency Plan (Ex.
+6 - Written Tests).
 These documents show that Valley Gas has gone above and beyond to adequately remedy the Staff's findings regarding Valley Gas' alleged violation of 49 CFR § 192.615(b)(2) and have implemented procedures to ensure compliance with 49 CFR § 192.615(b)(2) in the future.